-- Timing procedures are being integrated in a recent efficient Hybrid Genetic Search with Advanced Diversity Control (HGSADC- Vidal et al. 2011), opening the way to a new generalist solver for rich VRPs with timing features. - Several features and feature combinations were identified in this work, for which new timing algorithms (including re-optimization procedures) should be sought. - Generalization to other cumulative resources, multi-objective or stochastic settings. - □ More studies on complexity lower bounds.
+- Timing procedures have been integrated in a recent Unified Hybrid Genetic Search - Several features and feature combinations were identified in this work, for which new timing algorithms (including re-optimization procedures) should be sought. - Generalization to other cumulative resources, multi-objective or stochastic settings. - Further studies on complexity lower bounds.